Community-Based Non-Profit Takes Services to the Next Level and Grows

 Dr. Shepherd oversaw the evaluation-related issues of this discretionary grant program, worth more than $150 million per year, for more than nine years.
 When Dr. Shepherd left to start Midwest Evaluation, he reached out to some of the best non-profit organizations in the country and asked them if they would like to partner on an upcoming grant opportunity.
 KISRA was delighted to work with Dr. Shepherd, and together they wrote a perfectly-scored, winning grant proposal that brought nearly $10 million to KISRA over a five-year period.

 For that grant proposal, Midwest Evaluation was written in as an independent external evaluator.
 Over time, the relationship between Midwest Evaluation and KISRA has expanded and evolved.
 It is now a partnership dedicated to helping KISRA improve the services it provides, explain and demonstrate its impact, build its credibility as a non-profit organization, and facilitate the organization’s long-term sustainability.
 This relationship has grown into Midwest Evaluation assisting KISRA with multiple projects funded by federal grants, as well as helping the organization redefine its core services and how KISRA tracks and collects information across all of its activities.

 As part of its ongoing work with KISRA, Midwest Evaluation:

-- Conducted analyses of collected data and prepared reports describing findings for coalition members and external audiences
+- conducted analyses of collected data and prepared reports describing findings for coalition members and external audiences; and

 As a result of this collaboration with Midwest Evaluation, KISRA weathered significant changes in organizational leadership as Midwest Evaluation assisted the new leadership team in meeting its commitments to program funders.
 In addition, KISRA has been able to dramatically increase the rigor and effectiveness of the services it provides to high-risk populations, setting the organization up to be a strong and competitive provider of services in an evolving high-need area.